cmilr/swift-portfolio/README.md

 <!-- # Hello!
 *Thanks for stopping by*.
 This repo serves as a kind of ever-changing portfolio of projects I'm currently excited about; please feel free to look around. -->
 # Sakura
-Sakura is an iOS word-guessing game written in Swift, which I recently built as a take-home project for a job interview.
-While it's still too early to say whether I'll receive that offer, I'm extremely pleased with how the project came out.
+Sakura is an iOS word-guessing game, which I recently built as a take-home project for a job interview.
+I'm extremely pleased with how the project came out.
 I'm particularly proud of the app's animation, UI design, and easily-extended architecture.
+Built with Xcode, written in Swift 5.
 <p align="center">
 <img src="images/sakura/sakura-play.png" width="230"  title="Word Guess">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/sakura/sakura-win.png" width="230" title="Word Guess">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/sakura/sakura-example.gif" width="226" title="Word Guess">
 </p>